 Protocol

-2. Connect the air pump hose to the Boyle’s apparatus.
+- Connect the air pump hose to Boyle’s apparatus.

-The connection of the oil reservoir to the air column must be such that there are no leaks and the air is completely isolated by the oil.
+- The connection of the oil reservoir to the air column must be such that there is no leakage and that the air is completely isolated by the oil.

-3. Ensure that the tap of the Boyle’s apparatus is open.
+- Make sure the tap of the Boyle apparatus is open.

-4. After connecting the hose to the Boyle’s apparatus, start pumping air through the air pump.
-Pump until the pressure gauge reaches about 500 kPa.
+- After connecting the tube to the Boyle’s apparatus, you begin to pump air using the air pump.
+Pump until the manometer reaches approximately 500 kPa.

-5. Close the air tap once the oil stops rising and the pressure gauge reading is steady.
+- Close the air valve once the oil no longer rises and the pressure gauge reading is constant.

-6. You can detach the air hose from the Boyle’s apparatus.
+- You can detach the air hose from Boyle’s apparatus.

-8. Now, press the button on the Boyle’s apparatus to let the air escape from the system.
-This will lower the oil in the column.
+- Now, press the button at the base of the Boyle’s apparatus to let the air escape from the system.
+This will lower the pressure in the system which will cause the level of the oil column to descend.

-You will obtain a plot of the pressure gauge reading as a function of the volume of the air column.
-Remember to add the atmospheric pressure to the gauge pressure to get the absolute pressure.
-A graph of the absolute pressure against the inverse of the volume of the air column should show a linear relationship.
+- You will obtain a plot of gauge pressure as a function of the volume of the air column.
+Do not forget to add atmospheric pressure to the gauge pressure to obtain the absolute pressure.
+A graph of absolute pressure versus the inverse of the pressure of the air column should show a linear relationship.

 Anticipated Outcomes